JiNexus/JiNexus/README.md

 ## 🔭 I'm currently working on:

+ 💠 Jinesis API project - In Progress
- 💠 Jinesis web app project
+ 💠 Jinesis Web project In Progress

- 💠 JiNexus theme project
+ 💠 JiNexus theme project - On Hold

 <br />